Visit Prague by train - the old town square

 1st class on upper deck, a club duo on the left, a club quatre on the right.
 Larger photo.

-A TGV-Lyria boarding at Paris Gare de Lyon.
+A TGV-Lyria at Paris Gare de Lyon.
 You enter on the lower deck, with 9 stairs up to top deck.

-This modern Czech sleeping-car has 9 standard compartments with washbasin and 3 deluxe compartments with a compact en suite toilet & shower.
+The train has two Czech Comfortline sleeping-cars, each with 9 standard compartments with washbasin and 3 deluxe compartments with a compact en suite toilet & shower.
 Each compartment can be sold with 1, 2 or all 3 beds in use, as single, double and T3.
 There are toilets and a shower at the end of the corridor, and each compartment converts from beds to a private sitting room for the daytime parts of the journey.
 There is a power socket for laptops and mobiles.
 All necessary bedding and towels are provided.
 The doors have card-key locks like hotels.
 A very safe, civilised and comfortable way to travel!
-Do not obsess about getting a deluxe - In the standard compartments the beds and the decor are exactly the same as the deluxe ones, the only difference is that the compartment floor space is a fraction smaller (though not so you'd notice) and there's a washbasin instead of an en suite toilet & shower.
-You can of course use the shower at the end of the corridor - you access it using the same card key that opens your compartment door.
-More about the Zurich to Prague sleeper.

 The Zurich to Prague sleeping car boarding at Zurich HB